yousef19-meet/y2s18-intro-js-2/README.md

 into one line of code.

 ### 2.4 &ensp; Forms (`./form-validation`)
+0. For this lab, you'll be working in the **`~/Desktop/intro-js-2/form-validation`** directory.
+Make sure you are in the right directory.
+Make sure that you are adding your HTML and JavaScript to the correct files - don't add HTML to your `.js` file!
+1. Change the `rating` input field in the rating form (`ratingForm`) so that it only allows users to enter numbers.
+2. Add a `onsubmit` event listener to the form, and have it check `validateForm()` in order to make sure the form has valid values in both the `username` and `rating` input fields.
+3. **Finish the function `validateForm()`** so that ratings cannot be less than 0 or greater than 5.
+Make sure that usernames have length greater than 0 as well.

+#### 2.4.1 &ensp; Client-side vs. Server-side
-1. Demonstrate that client-side form validation isn't enough by giving a user a rating that's greater than 5 (or less than 0).
+4. Demonstrate that client-side form validation isn't enough by giving a user a rating that's greater than 5 (or less than 0).

 ### 2.X &ensp; Culminating Challenge
 Take the [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game logic from the previous culminating challenge and build a frontend user interface.
 Don't prompt the players to type in their move anymore.
 Instead, the players should be able to click on the screen to make their move.